Tom: I still can't believe you won all that money in the lawsuit. You barely got hurt at all.

 - A very squicky version in 1969 film Boy, due to the con artist parents using their 10-year-old child as the victim getting hit by the car.

 - Played with in the movie Curly Sue: initially it's played straight, when the titular girl helps her father pull off this scheme with a rich female lawyer ("You've killed him!").
 Then later on, said lawyer accidentally hits the guy for real ("Now you've really killed him!").
 When the lawyer lets the guy and his daughter stay at her place while the former recovers, the lawyer's boyfriend shows up and tells her they may be scamming her (prompting Sue to say "We're busted" out of earshot), but the lawyer disbelieves this.

 - Dana Carvey pulls this off with a buddy in the opening scene of Opportunity Knocks.

 - Used as a distraction from a jewelry store robbery in David Mamet's Heist.
 It's performed by Ricky Jay, a noted sleight-of-hand artist and expert on con men.

-- Used to start the con on Penelope in The Brothers Bloom, in a combination of The Flopsy and a pre-planned Meet Cute.
+- Used to start the con on Penelope in The Brothers Bloom, in a combination of a staged accident and a pre-planned Meet Cute.